atomistic-machine-learning/schnetpack-gschnet/README.md

 A very small prediction cutoff might hurt the performance of the model.
 The model cutoff determines the neighbors that exchange messages when extracting atom-wise features from the molecular structure.
 A large model cutoff can be interpreted as increasing the receptive field of an atom but comes with higher computational costs.
-From our experience, we recommend to set both cutoffs to similar values.
+From our experience, we recommend to set values between 5 and 10 Angstrom, with the model cutoff larger or equal to the prediction cutoff.
 The corresponding config settings are `globals.prediction_cutoff` and `globals.model_cutoff`.
-For QM9, we use 10 Angstrom, which should also be a reasonable starting point for other data sets.
+For QM9, we use 10 Angstrom for the model cutoff and 5 Angstrom for the prediction cutoff, which should also be a reasonable starting point for other data sets.

 #### 3. Use caching of neighborlists